Rajwrita/abhinav-consults-a2273/content/pages/index.md

     subtitle: >-
-      I have helped aspiring Product Managers convert interviews at their dream firms.With vast experience, I understand the common mistakes candidates make and the best strategies to overcome them.My expertise lies in helping candidates develop a strong foundation for approaching problem-solving.
+      I have helped aspiring Product Managers convert interviews at their dream firms.With vast experience, I understand the common mistakes candidates make and the best strategies to overcome them.
+My expertise lies in helping candidates develop a strong foundation for approaching problem-solving.
     items:
       - type: FeaturedItem
         title: Faster